srobotta/moodle-database-presets/choice-duration/README.md

 Because the field `[[choice]]` is mandatory and there is a check if the selected item list is empty, the user must check at least one checkbox.

-Also the user cannot select events that together would exceed the maximum time.
+Also, the user cannot select events that together would exceed the maximum time.
 After each click, the duration of the selected events is summarized and all other events that would exceed the maximum time, when selected as well, are disabled.

-The data that is stored is an array of selected events in the JSON notation e.g. if the Workshop 2, Talk 5 and Demo 8 are selected the stored value is
+The data that is stored is an array of selected events in the JSON notation e.g. if the Workshop 2, Talk 5 and Demo 8 are selected the stored value is:

 ```
 ["1","4","7"]